hhua361/TaxonGPT-API/API_for taxonomy/Taxonomy/API_test/Taxon-GPT-API/Vignettes/TaxonGPT.md

 >To utilize the TaxonGPT.py file effectively, a configuration file is required.
 This configuration file should include the necessary input file paths and the output file path.
 The essential information within the config file includes:
 >* **API Key**: Your OpenAI API key.
 >* **Paths**: A dictionary containing the paths to the input and output files.
+>* *You need to put the config file and TaxonGPT.py in the same directory, TaxonGPT.py will automatically recognize the config file
 ```
 This is just an example of the config file format that will be shown.
 """